dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/converting-between-formats/convert-msg-to-other formats/_index.md

-0---
+---
 title: Convert MSG Files to Various Formats in C#
 ArticleTitle: Convert MSG Files to Various Formats in C#
 type: docs
-weight: 60
+weight: 20
 url: /net/converting-between-formats/convert-msg-to-other-formats
 ---

-For Aspose.Email for .NET, dealing with various email file formats is a common task.
-It is designed to simplify email files management and manipulation including conversion between formats such as EML, EMLX, ICS, HTML, MHTML, MBOX, OFT, OST, PST, VCF and more.
-This article will guide you through the process of converting MSG files using Aspose.Email for .NET, highlighting the main components involved in the conversion process.

 MSG is a file format used by Microsoft Outlook and Exchange to store individual email messages.
 An MSG file contains the email's data, including headers, body, attachments, and metadata.
 These files are typically created when an email is saved to disk from an Outlook email client.
 However, there are scenarios where you may need to convert MSG files to other formats for compatibility, archival, or sharing purposes.

 The primary components involved in these conversion processes include classes, methods, and enumerations that facilitate the loading, manipulation, and saving of MSG files:

 - [MapiMessage](https://reference.aspose.com/email/net/aspose.email.mapi/mapimessage/) class - represents an MSG file, providing properties and methods specific to MSG format.
 It is used to load and manipulate MSG files before conversion.